 (a) General.
-Alleged practice that may violate the Board Rules 21 NCAC 56 or G.S.
-89C by a licensee is subject to Board investigation and disciplinary action by the Board if necessary.
+Licensee practice that may violate the rules of this Chapter or G.S.
+89C is subject to Board investigation and disciplinary action by the Board.

 (b) Preferring Charges.
-Any person who believes that any licensed Professional Engineer, Professional Land Surveyor or firm holding a certificate of authorization is in violation of the provisions of G.S.
-89C or the rules in this Chapter may prefer charges against that person or firm by setting forth in writing those charges and swearing to their authenticity, along with providing corroborative evidence.
-The charges shall be filed with the Board's office in Raleigh, North Carolina.
+Any person who believes that any licensed Professional Engineer, Professional Land Surveyor, or business holding a certificate of licensure is in violation of the provisions of G.S.
+89C or the rules in this Chapter may prefer charges against that person or business, in the form of a complaint, completed to the best of that individual's knowledge and belief, along with providing corroborative evidence that helps support the charges.
+An optional complaint form is provided by the Board to aid in filing the complaint.